 Reviewed reasons and situations that necessitate the use of ser vs. estar.
 Reviewed two exercises from textbook and checked answers online, and answered/explained why certain sentences would indicate the use of one vs. the other.

-How can a tutor help you master Spanish?
+How can a Spanish tutor help you?

 Alexandria Spanish Tutoring, Arlington Spanish Tutoring, Bethesda Spanish Tutoring, College Park Spanish Tutoring, Fairfax Spanish Tutoring, Prince George's County Spanish Tutoring, Reston Spanish Tutoring, Silver Spring Spanish Tutoring, Wilmington Spanish Tutoring, Chester County Spanish Tutoring, Maryland Spanish Tutoring, Baltimore Spanish Tutoring, Columbia Spanish Tutoring, Towson Spanish Tutoring, Rockville Spanish Tutoring